shiftyp/rest-in-space/README.md

 ## 📝 Prerequisites

-- A Google account with Firebase Studio enabled
+- A Google account with Firebase Studio enabled (this project can also be set up locally, although this isn't documented here)
 - [A clone of this repository in Firebase Studio](https://studio.firebase.google.com/new?template=https:%2F%2Fgithub.com%2Fshiftyp%2Frest-in-space)
 - A SpaceTraders.io account (you'll create this during the lab)